renovatebot/renovate/website/docs/configuration-options.md

 Warning: composer support is in alpha stage so you probably only want to run this if you are helping get it feature-ready.

-## copyLocalLibs

-Set to true if repository package.json files contain any local (file) dependencies + lock files.
-The `package.json` files from each will be copied to disk before lock file generation, even if they are within ignored directories.

 ## description

 The description field is used by config presets to describe what they do.
 They are then collated as part of the onboarding description.